ElZapallo432/ThermesChatbot/README.md

 We also have a link to each of the creators github profiles if you click in the Thermes section on the top left corner of the page as a little easter egg.

-La página también cuenta con un link a los perfiles de github de los creadores, si se le hace click en la sección Thermes en la esquina superior izquierda de la página.
+La página también cuenta con un enlace a los perfiles de github de los creadores, si se le hace click en la sección Thermes en la esquina superior izquierda de la página.

 <!-- >AGREGAR IMAGEN con esquina superior izquierda señalada   -->